Hg0wl/pa05-WeeklySchedule/README.md

 forced to implement methods promised in the interface's contract).

 # Dependency Inversion Principle:
+In our controller module we have the ControlScene interface which contains a simple run() method, but allows all of our Views with FXML loaders to take in any of the different controllers, which follows the Dependency Inversion principle, such that the view classes depend on the abstraction of the ControlScene rather than the individual controller classes.
+The views for the Password, Open File, and Splash Screen views all take in a controller object as a means to set the controller for the FXML loader and allow the set class to control the loaded FXML files.
+In our implementation, these views could take in any ControlScene implementations.

 How to extend program further (with features we did not decide to implement):